 Mercedes-Benz SL Class Convertible (2012 - ) Expert review

-Read the Mercedes SL-Class Roadster convertible (2012 - ) car review by Auto Trader's motoring experts, covering price, specification, running costs, practicality, safety and how it drives.The Auto Trader expert verdict: 4.1 Mercedes’ flagship roadster sticks to a formula of subtle sophistication and effortless year-round usability.
-With a feel-good factor that few cars can compete with, the SL500 has plenty of ownership appeal, though it’s too mute in its feedback to appeal to keen drivers.
+Read the Mercedes SL-Class Roadster convertible (2012 - ) car review by Auto Trader's motoring experts, covering price, specification, running costs, practicality, safety and how it drives.The Auto Trader expert verdict: 4.0 Mercedes’ flagship roadster sticks to a formula of subtle sophistication and effortless year-round usability.
+With a feel-good factor that few cars can compete with, the SL has plenty of appeal, although it’s too mute in its feedback to appeal to keen drivers.

 - Sumptuous, classy interior

 - Expensive to buy and run

 The SL retains the classic roadster proportions of its forebears: the long bonnet and a cabin positioned towards the rear of the car's length are hallmarks of the model.
 The headlights and grille give it a handsome, bluff front end, although the rear end is less distinctive, with the large rear deck flowing into a more ‘melted’ rear body.
 In fact, the SL could be mistaken by the uninitiated for the lesser Mercedes SLK, with which it shares some styling themes.
 That said, it’s a relatively subtle-looking car (even with an AMG body kit on every model and some ‘bling’ detailing such as the vents behind the front wheels and large daytime running lights), particularly when compared to its more ostentatious competition – something which will appeal to many buyers.